Huang-lab/MaPR/README.md

 This package have two functions: **Network** and **MaPR**.

 **Network** function construct a regulatory network of protein translation independent of transcriptional regulation by simutaniously using transcriptomic data and protomic data of the same cohort. <br /><br />
-**MaPR** function predict master translation regulators based on permutation of constructed protein translation regulatory network.
+**MaPR** function predict master protein abundance regulators based on permutation of constructed protein translation regulatory network.